-And when you’re thinking about offering health insurance, you’ll see those three letters flung around constantly.
+And when you’re thinking about offering health benefits, you’ll see the FTE acronym flung around constantly.

-It can be a smidge confusing at first, so we’re here to help you make sense of it all.
-In this post, we’ll show you exactly how to calculate the number of full-time equivalents you have on board.
+The FTE calculation (and definition) can be confusing at first, so we’re here to help you make sense of it all.
+In this post, we’ll show you exactly how to calculate the number of full-time equivalents you have on your team.

 What is an FTE employee?

 An FTE is a yardstick that measures the number of full-time hours being completed at your company.
 The number is tallied using your part-time and full-time employee count, in addition to a few simple calculations.

 To reach your FTE count, you’ll have to translate the number of hours worked by your part-time employees to what they would look like on a full-time basis.
 After that, your full-time employees are folded into the final FTE count.

 Is your team fully full-time?
 Then your FTE total is simply the number of employees you have on staff.
 If you also have part-timers on your team, then you’ll have to first convert their hours to full-time, and then add in your true full-timers.